upf-gti/IK-threejs/docs/IKHelper.md

-# IKSolver - ThreeJs
+# IKHelper - ThreeJs
-Inverse Kinematics Solvers implemented with FABRIK and CCD Algorithms for ThreeJs
+Shows the skeleton, joints and constraints associated to them in an instance of an [IKSolver](./IKSolver.md).

 ```javascript